n-develop/speaking/proposals/broken-window-theory.md

 # The broken windows and burning cars of software development

-It does not matter if you are 1 or 50 years into your developer carreer.
+It does not matter if you are 1 or 50 years into your developer career.
 The truth is, you might be still responsible for bad code written in companies, you no longer work for.